 - How will you get there?
 Where will you leave your vehicle?
 Do you need a 4×4 or winter tires to reach the trailhead?
 And are the roads even open?

 - What is the terrain like?
 What are the trails like?
 Is it gentle, easy open country or are you looking at some steep, long climbs?
 Pay particular attention to any slopes that may be prone to avalanches and ensure your group has formal avalanche training if this is the case.

 Speak to others who have visited the area and get their insights.
 If you don’t know anyone personally, you can find lots of helpful folks on various message boards and other online communities who may be able to answer your questions.

 Plan the route together, taking into consideration the likely trail conditions, weather conditions, and the abilities of your group – stage overnight stops closer together than you would normally.
 Nothing in winter happens at the same speed as in summer.

 Always leave a copy of the trip plan with someone at home, including the names of everyone in your group, the make/model/registration of your vehicle and where you will park it, the route (with timings), and arrange to check in with them every so often.
 If you fail to check in at the appointed time, then they can call the authorities.

 Lastly, check the weather forecast before you leave, and be safe rather than sorry if conditions are too nasty.
-If you are travelling through areas with risk of avalanches, check the local avalanche reports also.
+If you are traveling through areas with a risk of avalanches, check the local avalanche reports also.

-There are no two ways about it; camping in snow takes more out of you and your gear.
-You’ll need more clothing and equipment than a summer trip, and the gear will have to be capable of standing up to the harsher conditions of winter.
+There are no two ways about it; camping in the snow takes more out of you and your gear.
+You’ll need more clothing and equipment than on a summer trip, and the gear will have to be capable of standing up to the harsher conditions of winter.
 To ensure you don’t forget anything, lay out your gear and run through a winter camping checklist before you start packing.